MARKET SNAPSHOT: Amazon, Microsoft, Alphabet Set To Power Nasdaq Higher After Blowout Results

 Which stocks are in focus?

-Shares of Mattel Inc.(MAT) could come under pressure, after tanking 20% in late trading Thursday.
+Shares of Mattel Inc.(MAT) slid 18% in thin premarket trading, after a similar tumble late Thursday.
 The toy maker posted a surprise loss for the quarter, on a sharp decline in sales for its American Girl dolls.

 Read:American Girl dolls are dying, and taking Mattel with them (http://www.marketwatch.com/story/mattel-shares-plunge-as-not-even-american-girl-is-safe-from-sales-decline-2017-10-26)